-The Crowley Dining Hall is a multifaceted dining facility and is located in the Mary C. Crowley Complex.
-This location offers breakfast, lunch, and dinner with an array of nutritious selections including a produce market featuring fresh-cut vegetables, dressings and toppings; a grille serving hamburgers and chicken; a pizza station with hand-tossed pizza; and a comfort station featuring traditional favorites.
+The Crowley Dining Hall is a multifaceted residential dining facility and is located in the Mary C. Crowley Complex.
+This location offers breakfast, lunch, and dinner with an array of nutritious selections including a produce market featuring fresh-cut vegetables, dressings and toppings; a grill serving hamburgers and chicken; a pizza station with hand-tossed pizza; and a comfort station featuring traditional favorites.

-The Crowley Dining Hall accepts meal plans, cash, credit cards, and Patriot Dollars.
+The Crowley Dining Hall accepts meal plans, cash, credit cards, Flex Dollars, and Patriot Dollars.
 Hours for the Crowley Dining Hall have been designed to meet students' lifestyles:

 Monday through Friday Breakfast 7:00 a.m. to 10:00 a.m.

 Lunch 11:00 a.m. to 2:00 p.m.

 Dinner 4:30 p.m. to 7:30 p.m.

 Saturday Brunch 10:30 a.m. to 1:00 p.m.

 Dinner 5:00 p.m. to 7:00 p.m.

 Sunday Breakfast 8:00 a.m. to 10:30 a.m.

 Lunch 11:30 a.m. to 1:30 p.m.

-Dinner 5:00 p m to 7:00 p m
+Dinner 5:00 p.m. to 7:00 p.m.

+Sunday through Wednesday Late Nite Dinner 9:00 p.m. to 11:00 p.m.

-- Students who have purchased a meal plan must present their University student identification card upon entering the Crowley Dining Hall. - Students without a meal plan must pay in cash, credit card, or Patriot Dollars. - A student's identification card cannot be loaned to another student or guest. - Carryout boxes are to be used to take the place of a meal, not in addition to a meal eaten in the Crowley Dining Hall. - When a student is ill and is unable to go to the Crowley Dining Hall, the campus nurse should be notified.
+- Students who have purchased a meal plan must present their University student identification card upon entering the Crowley Dining Hall. - Students without a Traditional or Colonial meal plan must pay in cash, credit card, or Patriot Dollars. - A student's identification card cannot be loaned to another student or guest. - · Carryout boxes are to be used to take the place of a meal, not in addition to a meal eaten in the Crowley Dining Hall. - When a student is ill and is unable to go to the Crowley Dining Hall, the campus nurse should be notified.
 A fellow student may present a signed note from the campus nurse or a Student Affairs staff member to the Dining Hall Food Court staff, and a meal may be taken out of the Crowley Dining Hall for the ill student.
 The form must be completed with the signature of a University official.

-The Dr Pepper[®] Soda Shoppe, conveniently located on the third floor of the Collins Learning Center, is the perfect place to grab a hot lunch or a quick bite while joining friends for a 50's retro restaurant experience.
-Patriot Dollars, credit cards, and cash are accepted.
-The Dr Pepper Soda Shoppe is open:
+The Soda Shoppe, conveniently located on the third floor of the Collins Learning Center, is the perfect place to grab a hot lunch or a quick bite while joining friends for a 50's retro restaurant experience.
+Patriot Dollars, Flex Dollars, credit/debit cards, and cash are accepted.
+The Soda Shoppe is open: